blackmarkt/Udacity-ML/capstone_report_template.md

 _(approx. 1-2 pages)_

 ### Project Overview
-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

-The field of finance is typically a stodgy industry where innovation is typically evolutionary rather than revolutionary.
+The field of finance is typically a stodgy tried and true industry where innovation is typically evolutionary rather than revolutionary.
 In the past few years the rapid rise in cryptocurrencies has ushered in a whole new digital financial ecosystem.
-Crytocurrencies have the potential to disrupt areas from payment processing to even how we think about physical versus virtual assets.
+Crytocurrencies have the potential to disrupt areas from payment processing to how we think about physical versus virtual assets.
 Bitcoin mania has swept the world as the price of the cryptocurrency continues to skyrocket.

-Finance professionals in particular Wall Street have typically relied heavily on Excel spreadsheets, Econometrics and linear regression models.
+Finance professionals particularly those working on Wall Street have typically relied heavily on Excel spreadsheets, Econometrics and linear regression models for analysis.
 The rise of Machine Learning somewhat parallels the ascent of cryptocurriences as the businesses rapidly adopt and adjust to the era of "Big Data".
 This project explores the potential that Supervised Machine Learning in trying to predict the future price of Bitcoin.

 Even though it is still early innings there is already a ton of work being focused on trying to understand and predict the price of cryptoassets.
 Much of this project draws inspiration from the work Madan, ***et al***, where Supervised Machine Learning was used to forecast the price of Bitcoin but on shorter intraday time frames<sup>1</sup>